crashoverride777/swifty-music/README.md

 }
 ```

 NOTE: By default the helper supports mp3 and wav as file formats.
-If you have another format go to the MusicPlayer.swift file update the prepare method with the new file extension.
+If you have another format go to the MusicPlayer.swift file and update the prepare method with the new file extension.

 Than init the helper as soon as your app launches like this